After Florence, here’s how you can still get to the coast from Charlotte

 To Morehead City

-Take Interstate 85 North to Interstate 40 East in McLeansville.
+Take I-85 North to I-40 East in McLeansville.
 In Garner, take U.S. 70 East to Morehead City.

 To New Bern

-Take Interstate 85 North to Interstate 40 East in McLeansville.
+Take I-85 North to I-40 East in McLeansville.
 In Garner, take U.S. 70 East toward New Bern.

 In New Bern, take U.S. 17.